SimoneDutto/SimoneDutto.github.io/_posts/2024-04-09-no-ret-no-party.md

 _You don't actually need any dependency to do what you want, you can just code it._

-### We needed a way to store the leaderboard since it is quite expensive to build.
+### We needed a way to cache the leaderboard since it is quite expensive to build.
+Building a leaderboard is expensive and difficult to maintain it updated.
+So once we get it, we need to cache it.
 So, here is how you can implement a simple route cache (in memory) with TTL:

 ```golang